lsiepel/openhab-addons/bundles/org.openhab.binding.somfytahoma/README.md

 ## Alexa compatibility

 This binding is compatible with the official Alexa Smart Home Skill.
-Since Rolleshutter items are unsupported, only Dimmer with control channel can be used.
+Since Rollershutter items are unsupported, only Dimmer with control channel can be used.
 Syntax in .item file is as follows:

 ```java
 Dimmer RollerShutterLivingD "Roller shutter living [%.1f]"  [ "Lighting" ] {channel="somfytahoma:rollershutter:237dbae7:87bf0403-a45d-4037-b874-28f4ece30004:control"}
 ```

-Alexa can set the roller shutter (awning, blind, ...) to a specific position as well as send ON (interpretted as UP) and OFF commands (interpretted as DOWN).
+Alexa can set the roller shutter (awning, blind, ...) to a specific position as well as send ON (interpreted as UP) and OFF commands (interpreted as DOWN).